Annual Powderpuff Game at QU a Success

 This year’s teams were comprised of women from all grade levels mixed and separated into the red or purple team.

 The teams may not have been competing for any prize other than bragging rights, however they were not going to head onto the field without a strategy to win.
 The teams took the time to get together on several occasions to work on their game plan.

 “We only practiced two times.
 But the losing team had three practices,” Grace Neema, powderpuff player, said.

-A good team is hard to form without a good coach, but the ladies had the luxury of division two athletes acting as their coaches.
+A good team is hard to form without a good coach, but the ladies had the luxury of DII athletes acting as their coaches.
 The powderpuff players were able to learn plays and skills from the Hawk football team themselves.

 Despite the planning and practicing that went into building the teams, in the end, all that would matter was how well the ladies’ executed their plan to take the win.

 The answer to that question is, very well.
 Both teams gave it their all and at the end of the game were tied 28-28.
 But what is the fun in that?
 The game continued into double overtime until the purple team secured the win with a final score of 42-35.

 Win or lose, the powderpuff participants still agree that the game is a staple homecoming event and is enjoyed by many.

 “I really like powderpuff because it gives the girls a chance to get on the field to have some fun and actually get to know a little bit more about football and the game,” Corbin Myers said.

 Also at game, the many students in attendance were offered free hotdogs gifted by the financial aid office and popcorn from Poppin’ on Maine.